 What does a Mediterranean breakfast or a Mediterranean diet breakfast look like?

-    You’d be surprised how often I hear this question, and we’ve had some quick

-    discussions about it over in our Facebook community group.
-But it’s time to

-    delve into it more fully.
-Tasty ideas from quick bites to Mediterranean brunch

-    recipes and the ultimate Mediterranean brunch board for your next party!
+You’d be surprised how often I hear this question; it’s time to delve into it more fully.
+Tasty ideas from quick bites to Mediterranean brunch recipes and the ultimate Mediterranean brunch board for your next party!

 What does a Mediterranean Diet Breakfast Look Like?

 Because the Mediterranean region extends from parts of Europe to North Africa and the Middle East (including the Holy Land), it’s hard to give you one short answer as to what a Mediterranean breakfast looks like.

 A workday Mediterranean breakfast is a quick, and mostly savory, meal.
 And if we’re talking strictly Mediterranean diet, then it’s very likely a vegetarian breakfast like hummus toast.